StrangeBeeCorp/docs/docs/resources/howto-vm-demo.md

     - Login: `admin`
     - Password: `thehive1234`

-    An Organisation is also created with an `orgadmin` account:
+    An organization is also created with an `orgadmin` account:

     - Login: `thehive`
     - Password: `thehive1234`